EnFed: An Energy-aware Federated Learning in Resource Constrained Environments for Human Activity Recognition: EnFed:Proposed FL approach

-The training energy consumption is given as the sum of the energy consumption of the mobile device for communication and computation.
-The energy consumption for computation includes energy consumption for initializing model, local model training, and aggregation.
-The communication energy consumption contains energy consumption for requesting nearby devices and receiving model updates from the collaborators.
+where $E_{comp}$ and $E_{comm}$ denotes the energy consumption of the requesting device for computation and communication, respectively.
+The energy consumption for computation includes energy consumption of the device during model initialization, local model training, aggregation of model updates, and encryption and decryption of model updates.
+The communication energy consumption contains energy consumption of the requesting device for sending requests to nearby devices, handshaking with the contributors which agree to support, receiving encryption keys from the contributors, and receiving model updates from them.
 The computational energy consumption of the device is given as,

-where $E_{c_i}$, $E_{c_l}$, and $E_{c_a}$ present energy consumption of the device during initialization, local training, and aggregation, respectively.
+where $E_{c_i}$, $E_c$, $E_{c_a}$, and $E_{c_l}$ presents the average power consumption of the device per unit time during model initialization, encryption and decryption of model updates, aggregation of model updates, and local model training, respectively.
 The communication energy consumption of the device is given as,

-where $E_s$ and $E_r$ present energy consumption of the device during transmission and reception modes, respectively.
+where $E_s$ and $E_r$ presents the average power consumption of the device per unit time during transmission and reception modes, respectively.
+Here, the energy consumption during the periods of finding nearby devices, handshaking, receiving encryption keys, and receiving model updates, are considered.